Manuka Oval: History

 The oval was originally a park officially known as "Manuka Circle Park", however by the end of the 1920s it was known as Manuka Oval.
 The park and nearby shopping centre were named after the Leptospermum scoparium's Māori name, Manuka.
 There was a push for the park to become an enclosed oval starting in 1926 by various sports groups.
 Work began on Manuka Oval to erect a fence, along with other improvements made in 1929.
 The field had previously been used to casually play rugby league and Australian rules football.
 The first cricket pitch was played on in April 1930.
 The Bradman Pavilion, the oval's main stand, was constructed in 1962 in honour of Sir Donald Bradman.
 The Robert Menzies Stand and the Bob Hawke Stand were constructed in 1987 and 1992 respectively and were named after the first two Australian Prime Ministers to bring international cricket teams to Canberra to play against the Prime Minister's XI.
 In 2004, Manuka Oval celebrated the 75th anniversary of its formal establishment.

 Manuka Oval had a $4.3 million upgrade starting from the second half of 2011, which included 4,300 additional temporary seats for the venue, new media and corporate facilities, upgrades to the Hawke and Bradman stands' covering and upgrades to entry facilities.
 Floodlights were installed at the ground in late 2012 to allow sport to be played at the venue at night, and were first used on 29 January 2013 for a day-night cricket match between the West Indies and the Prime Minister's XI.
+The lights lean inwards, in order to comply with local height restrictions that prevent any building being higher than Parliament House.

 The AFL, through a private consortium, made an $800 million bid to upgrade the precinct in 2018 and expand the seating capacity by 4,750 with covered areas, however the ACT government rejected the proposal.